 Can you confirm by looking at the attached screenshot that I'm looking in the right place?

-#3 Updated by Paul Hebert about 2 years ago
+#3 Updated by Paul Hebert almost 4 years ago

 You are looking in the right place.

 So, I tried to recreate what you did and I could.
 So then I tried to recreate what I did and something strange happened.

 I copy/pasted an email address from an email into the field.
 It included a space before the first character (because it was from an email) and I deleted it, apparently before it had finished the search.
 The search bar got hung up.
 The circle kept moving and nothing came of it.

 I don't recall the circle moving the first time I did this, so I tried it from scratch again.
 I reloaded the page and copy pasted.
 With the space, after a moment, it worked.

 So I tried it again from scratch.
 I reloaded and copy/pasted with the space but this time deleted it before I saw the search results.
 The hang-up happened again.
 No matter what I put into that box, once it was hung up (based on the revolving circle), nothing would show up.